-October 1 - Ted Arling retired from the position of Manager, Building Department October 18 - Her Majesty the Queen and His Royal Highness the Duke of Edinburgh visited Saskatoon.
+October 1 - Ted Arling retired from the position of Manager, Building Department

-October 18 - Her Majesty the Queen unveiled a plaque inaugurating the

-Canada Summer Games Boating and Rowing Facility.
+October 18 - Her Majesty the Queen & His Royal Highness, Duke of Edinburgh, visited the City.
+October 18 - Her Majesty the Queen unveiled a plaque inaugurating the Canada Summer Games Boating and Rowing Facility.